hossainimamrony/api_docs/sell.md

-I apologize for any confusion.
-Below is the detailed API documentation including parameter details, types, and additional information for each endpoint, as requested.

----

-# Sales and Inventory Management API Documentation
+# Sales  API Documentation

 ## Introduction

-Welcome to the Sales and Inventory Management API documentation.
+Welcome to the Sales  API documentation.
 This guide will walk you through the available endpoints and their functionalities for seamless integration into your frontend application.

 ## Table of Contents